WhatsApp/stickers/iOS/README.md

 * A sticker is an image that has a transparent background and can be sent in a WhatsApp chat
 * Stickers are organized into "packs".
-Your app can contain anywhere from 1 to 10 packs.
 Users must explicitly add each pack to WhatsApp one-by-one, so your app should list each pack separately and each pack must have its own affordance to add it to WhatsApp (do not try to create "add all packs" operations).
 * Each sticker pack must have a minimum of 3 stickers and a maximum of 30 stickers
 * Stickers must be exactly 512 x 512 pixels
 * Stickers will render on a variety of backgrounds, white, black, colored, patterned, etc. Test your sticker art on a variety of backgrounds.
 For this reason, we recommend you add a 8px #FFFFFF stroke to the outside of each sticker.
 See the sample PSD referenced at https://faq.whatsapp.com/general/26000226 for more details.
 * Stickers must be either in PNG or the [WebP format](https://developers.google.com/speed/webp).
 Currently, animated WebP, animated PNG, or animated stickers of any kind are not supported.
 See the section [Converting to WebP](#converting-to-webp) below for information on how to create WebP files.